-SICIT's business outlook for FY 2021 looks promising as the company has achieved strong FY 2020 financials.
-The company recorded a growth in revenues of 11.5% YoY, above management expectations, though with a different mix of agricultural/industrial/fat sectors.
+SICIT's business outlook for FY 2021 looks promising as the company has achieved strong FY 2020 and Q1 2021 financials.
 The company expects to continue to grow and achieve high single-digit to low double-digit top-line growth in 2021.
 However, uncertainty over the future impact of COVID-19 in Italy and in the other countries where SICIT operates has made it difficult for the company to provide detailed forecasts for the full year.
 To deal with the possibility of another lockdown, the company has piled up enough inventory of raw materials and hydrolyzed protein stock to avoid any disruptions in production.